Kattankudy mosque massacre: Aftermath

 Then Sri Lankan President Ranasinghe Premadasa directed Sri Lanka Air Force helicopters to rush the injured to hospitals for urgent treatment.
 They continued to ferry the injured to hospitals throughout the next morning.
 Soon after the massacre, government troops launched an operation in the area to capture the killers.
-One of the helicopters involved in the search shot at two boat loads of LTTE rebels off the sea at Kattankudi.
+One of the helicopters involved in the search shot at two boat loads of LTTE rebels off the sea at Kattankudy.
 They were believed to be fleeing to India following the massacre.
 Casualties amongst the rebels were not confirmed.

 The incident was the worst massacre of civilians since the resumption the conflict on 11 June.
 All the victims were buried in a cemetery at the Meera Jumma Mosque, where mourners dug a long common grave for a row of coffins.

+Day after the massacre, more than 40 Tamil civilians were killed in Thirakkeni and on 8th August 49 Tamil civilians were killed in Oluvil in Ampara District by Muslims in retaliation.
+The LTTE also carried out several more attacks against Muslims in the Eastern Province and tit-for-tat killings continued on both sides.

-LTTE denied responsibility and alleged that it was done by the government to get arms from the Islamic countries.
+The LTTE denied responsibility for the massacre and alleged that it was done by the government to get arms from the Islamic countries.
+However, in a 2015 interview, Karuna Amman, the former LTTE commander of the Eastern Province who defected in 2004, claimed that the attack wasn't sanctioned by the LTTE leadership and that the culprits were punished by Prabhakaran.
+The government's intelligence reports revealed that the LTTE leadership hadn't been informed beforehand about the attack.
+The UTHR(J) reported that the attack was the result of localized anger against Muslims over the violence against Tamils in the Eastern Province.

 Sri Lanka's largest Tamil party the Tamil National Alliance condemned the killings as "totally unacceptable".
 TNA leader R. Sampanthan told the BBC Tamil service:

-From this point onwards LTTE committed number of atrocities against Muslim community including the total expulsion of Muslims from northern province.